WPManageNinja/custom-tiktok-feed/readme.txt

 1. Login to the WordPress Admin section
 2. Go to Plugins > Add New
-3. Type “TikTok Feed by WP Social Ninja” on the Search bar and enter
+3. Type “Custom TikTok Feed” on the Search bar and enter
 4. Find this plugin and Click “Install Now”
 5. Activate The Plugin
 6. Use [wp_social_ninja id="template_id" platform="tiktok"] Shortcode on your next page or post